probnum2026/probnum2026.github.io/venue.md

 ### How to reach the conference venue

 - The conference will take place at the Lappeenranta Campus of LUT University (Yliopistonkatu 34), about 7 km from central Lappeenranta where most hotels are located.
-- **Bus line 5** operates between the railway station, city center and the campus.
-The ride from city center takes about 20 minutes.
+- **Bus line 5** operates between the railway station (<i>Matkakeskus</i>), city center (<i>Keskusta</i>) and the campus (<i>Yliopisto</i>.
+If you hop in to the bus from city centre, please use the bus stop <i>Keskusta L</i> on Koulukatu, near the shopping center Armada.
+The ride from city center takes about 20 minutes, and from the railway station about 30 minutes.
 A single ticket costs &#8364;3.60.
 Tickets can be bought onboard with cash or card. [[Public Transport in Lappeenranta](https://lappeenranta.fi/en/public-transport)] [[Journey Planner](https://lappeenranta.digitransit.fi/?locale=en)]
+- The walk from the railway station to city center takes about 20 minutes.

 ---